-I posted a series of tweets in reply to James, which are reproduced below, because the tweets should be read in succession, as each builds on the prior ones.
+I posted a series of tweets in reply, which are reproduced below, because the tweets should be read in succession, as each builds on the prior ones.
 This, obviously, scratches only the surface of the effects on the community of Coyne’s rampage against ME advocates.
 But I am not well enough to write a blog post fleshing out the topics of my tweets.

 I apologize for the incomplete list of those who have been targeted by Coyne, by public or private attacks or threats or by being aggressively blocked on social media.
 Louise Reed was one of the targets of Coyne’s vicious cyberbullying who is not mentioned below because I didn’t have enough steam to track down her Twitter handle.